Extraterritorial abduction: United States

 The Reagan administration did not undertake this kidnapping lightly.
 Then-FBI Director William H. Webster had opposed an earlier bid to snatch Yunis, arguing that the United States should not adopt the tactics of Israel, which had abducted Adolf Eichmann on a residential street in Buenos Aires, Argentina, in 1960 ...
 In 1984 and 1986, during a wave of terrorist attacks, Congress passed laws making air piracy and attacks on Americans abroad federal crimes.
 Ronald Reagan added teeth to these laws by signing a secret covert-action directive in 1986 that authorized the CIA to kidnap, anywhere abroad, foreigners wanted for terrorism.
-A new word entered the dictionary of U.S. foreign relations: rendition.
+A new word entered the dictionary of U.S. foreign relations: rendition.In 1990, Humberto Álvarez-Machaín, a Mexican physician, was accused of assisting in the torture and murder of DEA agent Enrique "Kiki" Camarena in 1985.
+The DEA allegedly hired local collaborators who abducted him from his Guadalajara office on April 2, 1990.
+Reports indicate he was sedated and electrically shocked before being flown to El Paso, Texas, where U.S. agents arrested him.
+At the trial, the indictment was ultimately dismissed due to insufficient evidence, and Álvarez-Machaín was acquitted and returned to Mexico.
+The Supreme Court later ruled in United States v. Álvarez-Machaín (1992) that forcible abduction, even if it violates an extradition treaty, does not bar trial in U.S. courts, reaffirming the Ker–Frisbie doctrine.
+Subsequently, Álvarez-Machaín filed civil suits against the US government and individuals involved under the Federal Tort Claims Act and the Alien Tort Statute.
+The lower courts found some liability under the Alien Tort Statute for the Mexican collaborator, José Francisco Sosa; however, Supreme Court review in Sosa v. Álvarez-Machaín (2004) rejected broader remedies.

+On May 28, 2010, Konstantin Yaroshenko, a Russian pilot, was abducted in Monrovia, Liberia by DEA agents, and taken to New York, where he was prosecuted and, in 2011, sentenced to 20 years in U.S. prison.
+However, Yaroshenko was released in 2002 in exchange for Trevor Reed.

 Vietnam

-In July 2017, the former Vietnamese politician and businessman Trịnh Xuân Thanh was secretly abducted and kidnapped in Berlin by a group of unnamed Vietnamese personnel believed to be Vietnamese agents in Germany.
+In July 2017, the former Vietnamese politician and businessman Trịnh Xuân Thanh was secretly abducted and kidnapped in Berlin by a group of unnamed Vietnamese personnel believed to be Vietnamese agents in Germany, and taken to Vietnam.
 Germany expelled two Vietnamese diplomats in response.
+Vietnam sentenced him to life imprisonment on 22 January 2018.